meeb/django-distill/README.md

 Internationalization is only supported for URLs, page content is unable to be dynamically translated.
 By default your site will be generated using the `LANGUAGE_CODE` value in your `settings.py`.
-If you also set `settings.USE_I18N` to `True` then set other languages in your `settings.LANGUAGES` value and register URLs with `i18n_patterns(...)` then your site will be generated in multiple languges.
+If you also set `settings.USE_I18N` to `True` then set other language codes in your `settings.DISTILL_LANGUAGES` value and register URLs with `i18n_patterns(...)` then your site will be generated in multiple languges.
 This assumes your multi-language site works as expected before adding `django-distill`.